Applications to the DigiK

 Application Form

-Submissions of funding applications must be sent electronically as PDF attachments by email by the deadline of Friday, September 20, 2024, 12:00 pm (noon), to the Head of the Digitalization Office of the University and Executive Secretary of DigiK, Dr. Sascha Tayefeh: fs-digitalisierung@unibe.ch
+Submissions of funding applications must be sent electronically in PDF format by e-mail attachment by the deadline of Friday, 19 September 2025, 12:00 noon, to the Head of the University's Digitization Office and Managing Director of DigiK, Dr. Sascha Tayefeh: fs-digitalisierung@unibe.ch

 Evaluation